 Business premises are generally more expensive in the town centre.
 However, if you opt for a cheaper location, bear in mind the proximity of public transport routes.
 You should also make sure there are plenty of parking spaces for customers, employees, and delivery trucks.

 When choosing new business premises, it can be useful to ask other entrepreneurs for their experience and advice and seek professional advice from specialist estate agents and property lawyers.
 Some other resources such as ownup can be very useful.
 However, you should base your final decision solely on your own circumstances.

-The location of your enterprise can determine whether you succeed or fail, so do your research, take your time and make sure it is the right choice.
+The location of your enterprise can determine whether you succeed or fail, so do your research, take your time, and make sure it is the right choice.
 To make better-informed decisions, you can make use of web-based mapping technologies like Maptive.
 With this software, you can use the drive time radius tool in conjunction with other tools in its suite to quickly identify opportunities and make informed choices about where to best set up your business.

 This post was written by Anne Haimes of AnneHaimesInteriors.co.uk, a successful Oxfordshire based interior design business.